mathigon/textbooks/content/transformations-and-symmetry/content.md

 geometry.
 For example, you can transform [_functions_](gloss:function) by shifting or rotating their [graphs](gloss:function-graph).
 Other transformations don’t even have a visual representation at all.
-You’ll learn more about these transformations in future chapters, but for now let’s move on to symmetry.
+You’ll learn more about these transformations in future courses, but for now let’s move on to symmetry.

 ---
 > id: symmetry